vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 17 (06.17 - 06.23)

+We have made several modifications this week: adjusted the code to handle various datasets such as MNIST, FashionMNIST and Food-101, not just CIFAR-100.
+Various experiments were conducted with these datasets, and the results were later visualized.
+Another significant modification was the addition and visualization of the results from an experimental analysis conducted last year with the assistance of the publicly available Framework for Analysis of Class-Incremental Learning (FACIL).

 ## Week 16 (06.10 - 06.16)

 We have partially modified the code in the `ResNet32` file, now named